 Get Outdoors & Enjoy the Greensboro Weather

 Whether you want to spend some time outdoors to socialize, exercise, or just relax, Greensboro has a park, lake, or trail for you!
 Attend a cocktail hour, play ping pong and foosball, or dance in the interactive fountains at LeBauer Park & City Center Park.
 Host a party among the streams, gazebos, and Sensory Garden at Tanger Family Bicentennial Garden.
-Weave through residential areas, forests, and parks as you go for a run on the Bicentennial Greenway.
+Weave through residential areas, forests, and parks as you go for a run on one of Greensboro’s greenways.
 Fish for largemouth bass, rent a stand-up paddle board, or go kayaking at Lake Brandt.
 Refresh your mind with a stroll through the display gardens and plant collections at Greensboro Arboretum.
-Or keep your eyes peeled for bald eagles, herons, and ospreys as you bike down the scenic Atlantic & Yadkin Greenway.

 Visit a Major Civil Rights Landmark